 4. Make a connection

-Whether a consulting opportunity last weeks or months or years, you will certainly meet people who will want to stay in touch after your assignment ends.
+Whether a consulting opportunity lasts weeks, months or years, you will certainly meet people who will want to stay in touch after your assignment ends.
 The growth of your professional network has endless possibilities.

 5. You are in demand